psubrambe/wdio-cucumber-framework-5/README.md

 * [Node.js](https://nodejs.org/) == 10.15.0
 * Java 8 or higher
 * Webstorm (or whatever IDE you're comfortable with).
-* This project is routinely tested on Lloyds Windows Machines, so instructions for installing
+* This project is routinely tested on so instructions for installing
   on these machines are as below.

 ## *Setup*